Perspective | Goodbye, Apple stock swings. Why investors can expect less fluctuation from the new Dow Jones industrial average.

 Ready?
 Here goes.

 When the market closed on Friday, the prices of the 30 stocks then in the Dow totaled $4,177.68.
 (I could have gotten that number myself, but I cheated by asking Silverblatt for it.)
-The Dow divisor was 0.1458.
-Divide the price total by the divisor and you get Friday’s closing Dow: 28,653.87.
+The Dow divisor was 0.14579812.
+Divide the price total by the divisor, and you get Friday’s closing Dow: 28,653.87.

 We start with $4,177.68.
 Now, the fun begins: